 Home

-Instead of tying one's self to an identity that is bound up in social structures, my philosophical and spiritual journey leads me to a consciousness that tries to free itself from this illusion.
-Home has no meaning in this context, or if it does, it has a completely different meaning - living in harmony.
-This harmony is arbitrarily complex and co-present.
-A physical reference point for the body is not a home - the social, cultural, political, spiritual is perhaps more so.
-But here too, the point of reference in Buddhism or Hinduism is different.
-The core is to understand oneself as part of a diversity and immanent unity, which contradicts the concept of a home.
+Instead of binding one's self to an identity embedded in societal structures, my philosophical and spiritual journey leads me to a consciousness that tries to free itself from this illusion.
+Home, in this context, has no meaning, or if it does, a completely different one – living in harmony.
+This harmony is infinitely complex and co-present.
+A physical reference point for the body is not home – perhaps the social, cultural, political, spiritual is, rather.
+Yet, even here, the point of reference in Buddhism or Hinduism is different.
+The core is to understand oneself as part of a diversity and immanent unity; this contradicts the concept of a home.

 Being homeless is a spiritual state.
 It is not negative, but a goal.
 I have always felt homeless, I have always had difficulties with the concept of self.
 I have always been searching for an answer that is not based on a location, but on a realization.
 This realization is beyond the mind, it is intuitive and in its overcoming.
 Sri Aurobindo wrote a lot about fire.
 Its flame is light, it transforms.
 Its energy: destructive, giving, universal, mystical and spiritual.